stephenslab/dsc-wiki/README.md

 After editing, you should save the notebook before exit.

+## Edit website organization

+Use a text editor to modify the file `src/toc.yml`.

 ## Update website

 To build the site for the first time on your computer you need to create the docker image for relevant tools.
 To do so, run